 For myself, it is not worth it.

-For example, if someone claims to be 7th Dan (7th-degree black belt) in Fushukan* and within their biography, you see they started the Fushukan at an earlier time that means they gave themselves their rank.
-Such behavior is not normal in any good martial arts system.
+If someone claims to be 7th Dan (7th-degree black belt) in Fushukan* and within their biography, you see they started the Fushukan at an earlier time that means they gave themselves their rank.
+Such behavior is not normal in any decent martial arts system.
+Let's face it; there is no reason to lie.
+There is no reason to bestow a rank upon yourself.
+That is pure narcissistic behavior.
 It is best to question your teacher about his lineage directly.
 It is not rude nor impolite to ask about their training.
 If there is a lot of hemming and hawing or concealment or vague answers, then something is wrong.

 If you only have a black belt in something and wish to teach, then teach it on your own merits and skill, and not lies.
-The individuals lying in this manner usually have a lot of bad character traits that you will be exposed to and even inherit in your training with them.
+There is on reason trying to fake your way into a lineage or creating groups then giving yourself high ranks and titles in that group.
+The individuals lying in this manner usually have a lot of bad character traits that you will be exposed to, abused by and even inherit in your training with them.

 Another issue is the use of titles like soke or, shodai soke, dai soke.
+Also English terms like Professor or Doctor.
+Even if they hold those titles, officially they shouldn't be continually referring to themselves as such.
 When you see these titles and terms, it should be a cause for a pause before joining.
 It is best to judge the teacher on his skill and character, and that of his students as well.
 Titles are misleading.
 Be very wary of anyone touting themselves as a soke.
-It is not a badge of honor or anything really special.
-It simply means someone (might have) inherited a school is the masthead of the organization.
+It is not a badge of honor or anything exceptional.
+It merely means someone (might have) inherited a school is the masthead of the organization.
 It does not mean they are even a martial arts teacher.
+Sensei, sifu, or sabunim are entirely respectful and standard ways to address a teacher in Japanese, Chinese, and Korean arts, respectively.

-Not all titles are bogus, but when you see rank that is over fifth degree its best to look into it and see where that rank came from.
-Usually, the charlatans enjoy using rank that seems high or titles as mentioned before.
+Not all titles are bogus, but when you see rank that is over fifth-degree its best to look into it and see where that rank came from.
+Usually, the charlatans enjoy using rank that seems high or the titles mentioned before.
 You need to give your teacher a lot of yourself as you train.
 It is dangerous to trust a predator with your supple intellect and exploitable wallet.

-Which is better, someone with moderate skill and honest teachings without lies, or someone with low skill teachings with a heavily embellished biography and other problems with veracity?
+Which is better, someone with moderate skill and true teachings without lies, or someone with low skill at instructions with a heavily embellished biography and other problems with veracity?

 I make the argument that someone who is a caring, compassionate teacher that has skills to pass on is a real teacher.
 The man or woman leading a group of people masquerading as a martial artist is extremely dangerous.

-Just like the Buddha taught to the Kalamas that if doubt arises, that is because there is a reason to have such doubt.
+Just like the Buddha taught to the Kalamas that if doubt arises, then it is because there is a reason to have that doubt.

-Lot's of people want to set themselves up as the leader of a group and to experience the adulation of students.
+Lot's of people want to set themselves up as the leader of a group and to experience the worship of students.
 This is not what a teacher should be doing.
+I have seen countless videos, websites, and bio's claiming all sorts of things.
+I am unsure why people can not resist the urge to embellish and lie.
+Be honest about yourself and your art.
 Thank you for taking the time to read my ideas.
-If you have any questions please send me a message.
+If you have any questions, please send me a message.

 *Fushukan is an arbitrary example of a non-traditional Japanese school name.
 Some such names used are budo this or that and ninja this or that.
 For instance, Budo-ryu or Ninja Warriors Ryu is not a traditional Japanese martial arts school name.